hitomtao/zencart-style/README.md

 npm install && bower install
 ```

-When this is done, run `npm start` to run Gulp.
+When this is done, run `npm run dev` to run Gulp for development.

 Your style guide will be created in a sub folder called `dist` and loaded in your browser

-Edit the various files in the src folder as desired and your changes will be immediately reflected in the browser.
+You can now edit the various files in the src folder as desired and your changes will be immediately reflected in the browser.

-When you are done, press `CTRL C` to stop the livereload process.

-To create compressed, production ready assets for Zencart, run `npm run build`.
+When you are done, press `CTRL C` to stop the livereload process and run `npm run prod` to create compressed, production ready assets for ZENCART.

-If you created a fork earlier, you can push your changes to your fork and then create a pull request with your changes.
+If you created a fork earlier, you can push your production changes to your fork and then create a pull request with your changes.

-- NOTE: This can only be accepted for production ready runs.

-You can read about contributing [HERE] (http://docs.zen-cart.com/Contributing/main).
+You can read more about contributing to ZENCART about contributing [HERE] (http://docs.zen-cart.com/Contributing/main).